marinus-g/snapwire/README.md

-# SnapWire Dependency Injection Framework
+# SnapWire Dependency Injection Library

 ## Overview

-SnapWire is a lightweight dependency injection (DI) framework for Java applications.
+SnapWire is a lightweight dependency injection (DI) Library for Java applications.
 It provides a simple and efficient way to manage dependencies and lifecycle of beans in your application.

 ## Features